NetNude Logo Kauai Nude

 Donkey Beach

-Located off Kuhio Highway at about mile 11.5, next beach north of Kealia, it is marked only by a brown international hiking symbol sign, a pictogram of two hikers.
-Nothing that says "Donkey" .
-There is a parking lot and a sign points way to path down to beach.
+Located off Kuhio Highway at about mile 11.5, the next beach north of Kealia, which is north of Kapaa, (mile 8 to 9) it is marked only by a brown international hiking symbol sign, a pictogram of two hikers.
+Nothing says "Donkey Beach".
+There is a parking lot with newly constructed restrooms and a sign points way to path down to beach.
 I visited twice.
-One day a small group of couples and young ladies, all suited.
-Another day there were three or four nude males and one nude couple, plus half dozen suited persons.
-It's a pretty enough spot, very popular with surfers in winter.

 Aliomanu Beach.